DAFoam/DAFoam.github.io/pages/mydoc/mydoc_installation_source.md

 ./Allwmake
 </pre>

-{% include note.html content="In the above command, we replaced the OpenFOAM-v1812's built-in UPstream.C file with a customized one because we need to prevent OpenFOAM from calling the MPI_Finialize function when wrapping OpenFOAM functions using Cython.
-We also slightly modified the IListStream.H file to make it compatible with newer Gcc compilers, like Gcc 13." %}
+{% include note.html content="In the above command, we replaced some custome source files to enable Python wrapping for OpenFOAM.
+These patch files also make OpenFOAM-v1812 compatible with newer Gcc compilers, like Gcc 13." %}

 {% include note.html content="The above command will compile OpenFOAM using 4 CPU cores.
 If you want to compile OpenFOAM using more cores, change the ``WM_NCOMPPROCS`` parameter before running ``./Allwmake``" %}